microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 Note, you need to use fully-qualified image name if you are using custom image repository.

-Instead of providing the password in the config file, you can use KeyVault to share it with Batch AI (see `Using KeyVault for Storing Secrets` section for more instructions):
+Instead of providing the password in the config file, you can use KeyVault to share it with Batch AI (see [Using KeyVault for Storing Secrets](#using-keyvault-for-storing-secrets) section for more information):

 ```json
 {